neilsong/word-counter-bot-dev/README.md

 # word-counter-bot
-Python Discord Bot for counting words
+Python Discord Bot for counting words & linguistics analysis

 **A Discord bot that analyzes the syntax/word choic of users in a server**